simondlr/computingcommons/README.md

 The themes are subject to change, but will currently cover the following:

-Blockchains & The Rise of a Computing Commons (intro & context)
+Blockchains & The Rise of The Automation of Truth (intro & context)

-Infinite Scarcity (assigning value to all networks & management of global capital)

-The Information Markets
-(A chapter solely on prediction markets.
-What happens if we allow censorship-resistant betting on everything?
-Could we model externalities?
-Would we recreate a map of reality in the digital?)

-Lex Cryptographia
-(What happens if you have cryptography enforcing contracts?
-Smart property?
-Appeal to authority disappears only for very rare scenarios?)

-The Agents: A Language For Programs
+The Agents.
+Automating Programs & Empowering them.

-Transcension
-(Could we model state logic of an alternate reality on a blockchain?
-Will it provide cascading empathy if other realities are better than the current one?
-VR & Blockchains?)
+Automating Organisations: Infinite Scarcity

+Automating Markets: Predictions, Graphs & Abundance

+Automating Law: Arbitration & Lex Cryptographia

+Automating Reality: Transcension at the edge of black holes.

-The Empathy Machines
+Conclusion: The Empathy Machines
-(Conclusion)

 ## Contributions.